m-small/place/README.md

 Currently under development.

-Pseudolinear models can be expressed as a linear some of nonlinear functions.
+Pseudolinear models can be expressed as a linear sum of nonlinear functions.
 That is, the nonlinearity is restricted to the individual terms.
 Radial basis function networks are an example.
 The code contained here will develop a parsimonious modelling package to bbuild a approxiamtion to the nonlinear evolution operator of a dynamical system from observed time series.

 The Jupyter notebook `buildmodel` contains the current best guess of how to make this work.
 As of July 12 the code is apparently working although not performing well - I suspect a bug in the generation/evaluation of the basis functions.
 Functional (i.e. it doesn't beep) but not extensively tested.